 (MIRTHE) Engineering Research CTR for Mid-Infrared Technologies for Health and the Environment, Princeton University

 Research Experience for Undergraduates, early June to mid-August.
 Present your research at the MIRTHE Summer Workshop, for information please visit the poster.
 Receive a competitive stipend; live on or near campus (Princeton U, NJ).
-Progarm dates June 6th - July 20th 2016.
+Program dates June 6th - July 20th 2016.
 Application form.
-Applications deadline is March 1, 2016.
-Acceptance notification is April 30th.

 Upstate Medical Center

 Summer undergraduate research fellowship program.
 For students interested in basic biomedical research.
 Dr. Michael Cosgrove, Director.

 Each fellow will be provided a $3,000 stipend for the period plus housing in Clark Tower, our residence hall.

 How to apply.
 Application.
 The program runs June 4 - August 10, 2018. deadline for application is: February 16, 2018.

 WPI (Worcester Polytechnic Institute) Summer Research Experience for Undergraduates Program

 WPI’s Department of Chemistry and Biochemistry is hosting undergraduate students from around the country at a new NSF-sponsored Research Experience for Undergraduates site.
 You will participate in projects ranging from membrane biochemistry to bio-inspired materials synthesis all geared toward solving important problems in biology.
 WPI undergraduates are not eligible for the REU, but can obtain support for summer research through the SURF program.